Stephen Simpson, Executive Officer

 Rachel Metcalf, Secretariat

 Rachel graduated from James Cook University in 2018 with a Bachelor of Social Science.
-After moving to Brisbane from Far North Queensland in 2019, Rachel joined the Council in early 2020 as the Volunteer Secretariat.
-The Secretariat is responsible for the day to day operations of the Council including corresponding with members, arranging meetings, managing the Council’s social media, and assisting the Executive Officer and Management Committee.
+After moving to Brisbane from Far North Queensland in 2019, Rachel joined the Council in early 2020 as the Secretariat.
+The Secretariat is responsible for the day-to-day operations of the Council including corresponding with members, arranging meetings, managing the Council’s social media, and assisting the Executive Officer, Management Committee, and Policy and Research Team.

-Rachel is passionate about the important work of the specialist homelessness sector in Queensland and is proud to work with Council to Homeless Persons Queensland during a changing time for the organisation.
+Rachel is passionate about the important work of the specialist homelessness sector in Queensland and is proud to work with Council to Homeless Persons Queensland.